pkozul/ha-tts-bluetooth-speaker/README.md

 ### 2) Add HA user to 'pulse-access' group

-The example assume that HA runs under the 'pi' account, so make sure you add the appropriate user in your case.
+The example assumes that HA runs under the 'pi' account, so make sure you add the appropriate user in your case.

 ```
 sudo adduser pi pulse-access